PoLAR-Hub/polarhub/README.md

 ---
 ```

-In short Markdown is a language that makes it easier to format text for the web.
+Markdown is a language that makes it easier to format text for the web.
 Jekyll reads in the Markdown and churns out nicely formatted HTML.
-A useful cheatsheet for Markdown can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
+A useful cheatsheet for Markdown can be found [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Creating new content
 To create new piece of content for the site, simply create a new Markdown file in the root directory or in the collection of your choice.
 To ensure that the front matter for your new item is consistent with other pages its suggested that you copy the front matter from another page of the same collection.